 .
 If you want to hire a skipper, you have to add 1,200 Euro per week.
 For a hostess you have to calculate another 1,000 Euro weekly, if you want someone to cook and cleanup for you.
 The cheapest months for sailing holidays in Greece year are November until April

 .
 This price seems high?
-Just divide the weekly catmaran rental price through the maximum number of guests and days.
-You will notice that you can rent a catamaran with a group of 8 people from less than 50 Euro per day and person
+Just divide the weekly catamaran rental price through the maximum number of guests and days.
+You will notice that you can rent a catamaran with a group of eight people from less than 50 Euro per day and person

 .
 The costs for provisioning, fuel and mooring fees come on top of it.
 But those costs are variable and depend very much on your demands and habits.
-For hiring a brandnew 50 feet crewed catamaran you can to pay up to 2,000 Euro per day.
-But this ranks already as a private luxury cruise and has therefore a higher level of expense.
+For hiring a brand-new 50 feet crewed catamaran you can to pay up to 2,000 Euro per day.
+However, this ranks already as a private luxury cruise and has therefore a higher level of expense.

 Discovering the Ionian Islands with your family on a sailing catamaran